Solar Power Facts from Solar Energy Experts

 Solar energy comes from the solar radiation that the sun produces.
 Devices, such as solar panels, harness this energy and transform it into solar power.

 Together solar energy and solar power generate electricity that powers homes and businesses across the US.
-As solar energy experts, we know a thing or two about how solar power works and why people should invest in technology that harnesses it.
+As solar energy experts, we know a thing or two about how solar power works and why people should invest in the technology that harnesses it.

 Why Solar Energy is Important for the Future